- Post-9/11 GI Bill (Chapter 33)

 Students must apply for benefits through the Department of Veterans Affairs.
 Instructions and application forms can be found on the VA website, or they can be requested by phone at 1-888-GIBILL1.
-MPA@UNC strongly recommends students apply online using the VA's VONAPP process.
+MPA@UNC strongly recommends students apply online through the Education Benefits Application Process page on the site.

 Once a student has received their certificate of eligibility, they should submit a copy to the UNC Veterans Services Office along with copies of any high school and previous college transcripts and the UNC Veterans Educational Benefits Enrollment Data Form.

 Documents may be faxed to 919-962-3349 or sent to the following address: